NumEconCopenhagen/projects-2019-nokiasnake/modelproject/README.md

 ## Glosten-Milgrom Model
 In this project we derive and simulate the Glosten-Milgrom model for security markets.
 We further examine the proporties of the model.
-Lastly we introduce several types of shock to the model and examine the adaptation of the equilibrium.
+Lastly, we introduce several types of shock to the model and examine the adaptation of the equilibrium.

 The project can be read in [modelproject.ipynb](modelproject.ipynb).